Mayank0875/DSA-Problem/Highest Traffic Window/problem.md

 ## Output Format

-Return a single integer — maximum sum of any contiguous subarray of size `k`.
+Return a single integer — maximum total users that visited in any contiguous 'k'-minute window.